pfnet/pfrl/examples/mujoco/reproduction/ppo/README.md

 - `--seed`.
 This option specifies the random seed used.
 - `--outdir` This option specifies the output directory to which the results are written.
 - `--demo`.
 Runs an evaluation, instead of training the agent.
-- (Currently unsupported) `--load-pretrained` Loads the pretrained model.
+- `--load-pretrained` Loads the pretrained model.
 Both `--load` and `--load-pretrained` cannot be used together.

 To view the full list of options, either view the code or run the example with the `--help` option.